Polanen Castle: The Van Polanen family

 On 6 November 1295 Floris V, Count of Holland granted the fief Polanen 'with the house' to Philips van Duvenvoorde.
 He was a junior member of the Van Duvenvoorde family, which was seated at Duivenvoorde Castle.

 Philip's son John (c.
 1285–1342) and Philip's natural son Willem van Duvenvoorde would become very successful.
 John acquired many possessions and fiefs near Monster.
 John was helped by his uncle Diederik van der Wale, who e.g. gifted the very profitable wind mill at Voswijk near Monster.
 Already in 1305 John was referred to as 'Van Polanen'.
 Both John of Polanen and Willem van Duvenvoorde became counselor of count Willem III in about 1316.

 The reason that Polanen Castle remained a tower house, and did not develop into a new castle, was the dazzling career of the brothers.
 On 5 August 1320 John got granted Nieuwendoorn Castle near Krabbendam, which was a full castle.
 In 1327 John got Oud Haerlem Castle, which would become a castle that matched his new stature.
 In 1342 John II, Lord of Polanen succeeded his father.

 A younger Van Polanen branch

-In 1345 Philip I of Polanen was granted Polanen Castle in arrear-fief by his older brother John II.
+In 1345 Philips I, Lord of Polanen was granted Polanen Castle in subfief by his older brother John II.
 The act mentioned an: Die huysinghe tot Pollanen, beyde boven ende beneden, ende met den heemwerf daer sij op staet ende met den ouden hove binnen de uyterste grafte.
 (The house at Polanen, upper and lower, and the terrain on which it stands, including the old court inside the outer moat.).